chernobyl-pod/grocery_list/README.md

 A household grocery list

 #Concept
-Bon Shoppetit was conceptualized as a webpage which multiple members of a household (i.e., a family unit or roommates) could add/remove items to a common shopping list.
+Shop Appetit was conceptualized as a webpage which multiple members of a household (i.e., a family unit or roommates) could add/remove items to a common shopping list.
 We wanted to be able to pull from a common list (via an API), add custom items to the list (i.e., uncommon or non-food items), and be able to pull all ingredients from a recipe.
 Recipes can be selected from a common list via API, or created manually by the users.
 Use of sockets and user validation allows real-time changes to the list by authorized members of a household group.

 # Technology
 For technologies we used EJS, Express, Knex, PostresDB, Socket.io, Bootstrap, Checkit, and Compass.
 In the future the app will be refactored to use SASS and/or Handlebars.